Justice in numbers

 Crown court disposals

-Value for 31 Dec 2022.
-View time series for crown court outstanding
+Value for 31 Dec 2024.
+View time series for crown court open caseload

 Magistrates' courts disposals